TooAngel/screeps/README.md

 ## Use cases

-There are different occasions where you get into contact with the TooAngel NPC / bot / source code
+There are different occasions where you get into contact with the TooAngel NPC / bot / source code.

 - [As NPC on the public server](doc/NPC.md)
 - [Deployed as bot on a private server](doc/Bot.md)